devops329/devops/instruction/jwtPizzaData/jwtPizzaData.md

 host=http://localhost:3000
 ```

-If you are hitting your production system then you will set it to something like:
+Later, once you get your pizza server running in a production cloud deployment environment, you will set host to the host name for your production pizza service.
+This will be something like:

 ```sh
 host=https://pizza-service.byucsstudent.click